Updated: Oct 8

 There’s also a couple more interviews with other huge publications that haven’t come out yet but I am really excited about and can’t wait to share.
 Of course when those drop I’ll be the first to let people know.

-Then the coronavirus came and fucked up all the momentum!
+Then COVID-19 came and fucked up all the momentum!

 Happy 4/20 month!!!